rh-mobb/documentation/content/docs/rosa/ansible-rosa/index.md

 create.tgw:
 	$(ANSIBLE) -v create-cluster.yaml -i ./environment/transit-gateway-egress/hosts
 ```
 In this case, we will be running Ansible command by executing a playbook called <code>create-cluster.yaml</code> and specifying <code>./environment/transit-gateway-egress/hosts</code> as the inventory file.
-And the variables in this playbook override the default variables we discussed previously.

 Let's take a quick look at the <code>create-cluster.yaml</code> playbook which can be found in the repository's root folder: